 Netflix Minimum Content Security Recommendations

-- Documented policies or guidance around employee responsibilities, secure content handling, personal device usage, social media, business resiliency, breach notification/incident response, etc.
+- Establish documented policies or guidance around employee responsibilities, social media use, secure content handling, personal device usage, restricting photos/videos in sensitive areas, business resiliency, etc.

 - Secure all external entry and exit points to your facility.

 - Install a facility alarm (fire, burglar, etc.) and issue unique codes for each user.

 - Identify, log, and escort all visitors in the facility.

 - Implement a CCTV system that covers all entries, exits, and secure areas (e.g., project rooms, machine/server rooms).